 TikTok and Your School's Social StrategyJuly 14, 2020

-What do I need to know about TikTok?
+What do schools need to know about TikTok?

 Let's start with a bit of background.
 TikTok is a video-based social media platform owned by Zhang Yiming, a Chinese internet entrepreneur.
-The platform allows you to create, edit and post short videos (15-60 seconds) to your account using their suite of templates, filters, editing tools, music clips and sound effects that are available directly within the app.
+The platform allows you to quickly create bite-sized videos using their suite of templates, filters, editing tools, music clips and sound effects available directly within the app.
 Video themes range from hilarious short sketches and challenges to pranks and, of course, dances.

 How do businesses market on TikTok?

-Businesses who choose to jump on the TikTok train can participate in a number of ways.
-The first is to simply start creating videos that are silly, entertaining, musical.... while also promoting your brand.
+Businesses that choose to jump on the TikTok train can participate in a number of ways.
+The first is to simply start creating engaging videos while also promoting your brand.
 San Diego Zoo is an early TikTok adopter who uses the platform to post cute videos of their animals mixed with fun music.

 The second is to create a hashtag challenge.
 Hashtags — while used in other social media platforms — are one of the foundational aspects of sharing and promoting content on the platform.
 As The Verge noted, "TikTok practically runs on hashtags.
 It's what makes the app so fun."
-Chipotle is a great example of a brand who pulled this off, through their #GuacDance challenge, where they garnered a tonne of user interaction while also promoting their delicious guacamole.
+American fast-food chain Chipotle is a great example of a brand that pulled this off through its #GuacDance challenge.
+It garnered a tonne of user interaction while also promoting its delicious guacamole.

-Finally, businesses can create and post advertisements using TikTok Ads — however, they require a minimum investment of $500 (USD) and a full campaign can cost up to $300,000.
+Finally, businesses can create and post advertisements using TikTok Ads — however, they require a minimum investment of $600-700 AUD and a full campaign can cost up to $400,000.
+This means advertising on TikTok is usually less accessible for schools than other platforms like Facebook and Instagram.

 Should my school start marketing on TikTok?